HydraSum: Disentangling Stylistic Features in Text Summarization using Multi-Decoder Models: Extreme Partitioning - Additional Results

-In Section \ref{sec:experiments-guided}, we evaluated the diverse generation performance of \modelname~models under the guided setting.
+In Section \ref{sec:experiments-guided}, we reported the style scores of the different models under our \textit{extreme} partitioning scenario.
 Table \ref{table:experiments-guided-small} outlined a brief summary of results for models trained on the three datasets.
 Here, we provide the entire set of results, see Table \ref{table:experiments-guided}.
-In addition to the metrics reported in the main paper, we include \textsc{Rouge} scores of individual decoders D0 and D1 for all $f$-controlled models.
-Moreover, multiple style metrics are included for each model and dataset pair (2-gram overlap, specificity and length), as well as the TopK-\textsc{Rouge} scores for 5 summaries generated using Inference Strategy 3 (refer to experiment design in \ref{sec:experiments-guided}).
+In addition to the metrics reported in the main paper, we include \textsc{Rouge} scores of individual decoders D0 and D1 for both $f \in$ \{ abstractiveness, specificity\} models.
+Moreover, other style metrics (in addition to the target $f$ of each model) are also included for each model and dataset pair (2-gram overlap, specificity and length).
 Table \ref{table:experiments-guided} outlines the results.
 In general, we observe that \modelname~models are able to enforce diverse generation along the target feature $f$, while limiting the stylistic variance along other features between D0 and D1.
-Moreover, we see that apart from \textsc{XSum}, all other models report a TopK-\textsc{Rouge} improvement over the baseline model performance (compare with results from Table \ref{table:diversity-eval}).
+Figure \ref{fig:examples-specificity} includes examples of low- and high-specificity summaries generated using the $f=$ specificity model.

-Finally, in Figure \ref{fig:newsroom-xsum-guided}, we include graphs that show the distributions of 2 gram overlap and specificity for the abstractiveness- (top row) and specificity-controlled (bottom row) models respectively.
-This figure includes plots for \textsc{Newsroom} and \textsc{XSum} models.
+Finally, in Figure \ref{fig:newsroom-xsum-guided}, we include graphs that show the distributions of 2 gram overlap and specificity for the $f=$ abstractiveness (top row) and $f=$ specificity (bottom row) models respectively, for datasets \textsc{Newsroom} and \textsc{XSum} models.
 The corresponding graphs for \textsc{Cnn} are included in the main body of the paper (section \ref{sec:experiments-guided}).